Piotr-Piwoni/Breakout/README.md

 Work Done
 - Fixed implicated conversion(float, doable) warning in PowerupBase.cpp.
 - Implemented a screen shake effect on lose of life.
+- Implemented a progress bar for the powerup duration replacing the countdown.